akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 :   @@snip [BidiFlowDocTest.java]($code$/java/jdocs/stream/BidiFlowDocTest.java) { #codec-impl }

-In this way you could easily integrate any other serialization library that turns an object into a sequence of bytes.
+In this way you can integrate any other serialization library that turns an object into a sequence of bytes.

 The other stage that we talked about is a little more involved since reversing